FerrenF/Necesse-Terraformer/README.md

 ## Update History

+1.1.8 - Patch for necesse 0.33.0

+1.1.7 - Hotfix for DS issues.

 1.1.6 - Hotfix for item not showing up in elder shop.

 1.1.5 - Hotfix for builder upgrade items.

 1.1.4 - Updated to Necesse patch 0.32.0.
 Moved the `Upgrade Station` recipe to the `Tungsten Workstation` and changed the ingredients for it.